Decicus/DecAPI/readme.md

     - **Fixer** - Currency API: To have access to all the currencies, you need to have a pain plan from [fixer.io](https://fixer.io/).
         - For a limited time you can also register for the legacy plan, which is a better version of the free plan: https://github.com/fixerAPI/fixer#fixer----important-announcement (bottom of the section)
 - Run `composer install` in the project directory.
+- Run `php artisan key:generate` from the command line in the base project directory, to generate the application key.
 - Run `php artisan migrate` from the command line in the base project directory.
 - Point your web server to the `/public` directory of the repo.
     - I recommend using apache2 and configuring it to set `AllowOverride` to `All` for the specific directory in the vhost, so the `.htaccess` file can set the settings.